johnnyj2608/OrderUp/README.md

 4. **Deploy and Testing**
    - Deploy your project and ensure everything is functioning as expected.
-   - If the Vercel static files does not update after redeployment on your custom domain, perform a hard refresh (Ctrl + F5).
+   - If the Vercel static files does not update after redeployment on your custom domain, perform a hard refresh (Ctrl + F5 for Windows or Command + Shift + R for Mac).

 If you cloned the project, all configurations and paths should already be set up.